nfotinakes/mrc_volunteer_system/README.md

 The server routes are organized in the subdirectory `server/routes` routed from the `index.js` file to `Stats`, `Volunteer`, `Site`, and `Event` subfolders/routes.

 This section will detail the endpoints and corresponding actions/response data from each REST endpoint.
+Note: not all endpoints are used in the application but available if needed.

 ### Stats